-We intend to expand internationally.
-There are risks related to doing business in international markets, such as changes in regulatory requirements, tariffs and other trade barriers, fluctuations in currency exchange rates and adverse tax consequences.
+We are expanding internationally.
+There are risks related to doing business in international markets, such as changes in regulatory requirements, tariffs and other trade barriers, fluctuations in currency exchange rates, rules relating to the privacy of Internet users and adverse tax consequences.
 In addition, there are likely to be different consumer preferences and requirements in specific international markets.
 Furthermore, we may face difficulties in staffing and managing any foreign operations.
 One or more of these factors could harm any future international operations.